+- UE communications trends (see clause 4.15.4.X).

 When the consumer NF is the NWDAF, the event QFI allocation is used to collect data for Observed Service Experience analytics and UE communication analytics as specified in TS 23.288 [50].